cloudfoundry/php-buildpack/docs/development.md

 ### Extensions

 The build pack heavily relies on extensions.
 An extensions is simply a set of Python methods that will get called at various times during the staging process.

-Writing one is easy and here is an explanation of the methods.
+#### Creation

+To create an extension, simply create a folder.
+The name of the folder will be the extension.
+Inside that folder, create a file called `extension.py`.
+That file will contain your code.
+Inside that file, put your extension methods and any additional required code.

 #### Methods

+Here is an explanation of the methods required by an extension.

 ```python
 def preprocess_commands(ctx):